- Military Basics

-DODI 1300.29, “Mortuary Affairs Program,” June 28, 2021, establishes policy, assigns responsibilities, and prescribes procedures for the DOD Mortuary Affairs Program and dignified transfers and unidentified remains interred in cemeteries administered by the Department of Army, the Department of Veterans Affairs or the American Battle Monument Commission for the purpose of making individual identifications in pursuit of past conflict personnel accounting.
+DOD Instruction 1300.29, “Mortuary Affairs Program,” June 28, 2021, establishes policy, assigns responsibilities and prescribes procedures for the DOD Mortuary Affairs Program and dignified transfers and unidentified remains interred in cemeteries administered by the Department of Army, the Department of Veterans Affairs or the American Battle Monument Commission for the purpose of making individual identifications in pursuit of past conflict personnel accounting.

 DODI 1334.01, “Wearing of the Uniform,” July 13, 2021, establishes policy and sets limitations on the wearing of the uniform by service members, including retired service members and service members of Reserve Components.

-National Defense Authorization Act 2013, Section 596, designates the bugle call commonly referred to as Taps as the national song of military remembrance.
+National Defense Authorization Act for Fiscal Year 2013, Section 596, designates the bugle call commonly referred to as Taps as the national song of military remembrance.

 Section 574 of Public Law 116-92, also known as the National Defense Authorization Act for Fiscal Year 2020, authorizes full military honors for veterans awarded the Medal of Honor or the Prisoner of War medal.

 Title 10, U.S. Code, Section 985, denies benefits for members convicted of capital crimes.